Battle of Lake Providence: Battle

 Having learned of the Confederate advance, Reid brought up his full 800-man force.
 Bayou Tensas was only 1 mile from the town.
-The Confederates reached the wrecked bridge over Bayou Tensas before Reid's main force did, and after sending out skirmishers and deploying a 6-pounder field gun, had military pioneers attempt to rebuild the bridge.
-Before this could by completed, Reid's force arrived.
+The Confederates sent out skirmishers and deployed a 6-pounder field gun while military pioneers attempted to rebuild the bridge.
+Before this could be completed, Reid's force arrived.
 The Union commander deployed men from the 1st Kansas and the 16th Wisconsin Infantry Regiments, and Union sharpshooters were sent forward.
-Union fire forced the Confederate cannon to withdraw after the piece fired five shots.
+About 400 Union soldiers were engaged at this time.
+Union fire drove off the crew of the Confederate cannon after the piece fired five shots.

-The two sides continued to shoot at each other for another hour and a half with little effect.
-At dusk, Bartlett withdrew most of the Confederate force, leaving behind only a group of skirmishers.
+The two sides continued to shoot at each other across Bayou Tensas for another hour and a half with little effect.
+At dusk, Bartlett withdrew most of the Confederate force, leaving behind Company B of the 13th Texas and some of the Louisianans as a rear guard.
 Reid withdrew his previously-engaged men and deployed the 8th Louisiana Infantry Regiment (African Descent), a USCT unit.
-The Union unit fired several volleys into the Confederates, who withdrew.
-Bartlett believed that Reid had more men than he actually had, and did not attempt to cross Bayou Tensas at any points downstream from the Union position, although historian John D. Winters believes such a movement would have been feasible.
+The Union unit fired several volleys into the Confederate rear guard, which withdrew.
+Bartlett believed that Reid had more men than he actually had and did not attempt to cross Bayou Tensas downstream from the Union position, although historian John D. Winters believes such a movement would have been feasible.

 Aftermath

 One Union soldier was wounded during the fight, while the Confederates lost two men killed and five wounded.
-By June 10, Bartlett's men were back at Floyd; the only thing they had accomplished during the affair was the destruction of a cotton gin.
+The Confederates withdrew from the field by a different way than they had come, and they crossed Bayou Macon at the bridge at Floyd that Bartlett had earlier chosen not to use.
+By June 10, Bartlett's men were back at Floyd; the only thing they had accomplished during the affair was the destruction of a cotton gin, which was burned during the retreat from Lake Providence.
 The attack on Milliken's Bend had been defeated in the Battle of Milliken's Bend on June 7, and little came of the strike against Young's Point.
 Winters blames Taylor for the failure of the Confederate offensive, suggesting that he should instead have concentrated his troops.
 While Taylor broke off his campaign, Walker's men remained in the area.
 Walker withdrew from Richmond after his men were attacked on June 15.
-Confederate troops captured a small Union camp in the area in the Battle of Goodrich's Landing on June 29, but were driven off the next day.
+Confederate troops captured a small Union camp in the area in the Battle of Goodrich's Landing on June 29 but were driven off the next day.
 Vicksburg surrendered on July 4; the fall of the city represented a major Confederate defeat.